What's New? Custom Calculators

 Content-based lead magnets work as they not only provide value but also position you as an expert in your field.

-You can set this up as a download for those who subscribe or send the second half of the content in your welcome email.
+You can implement this by either offering a download to those who subscribe or by delivering the second half of the content directly in your welcome email.